udqy/pharmascheduler/README.md

 # pharmascheduler
-An ML based Django application for scheduling the production of pharmaceutical products in a factory
+A Django application for scheduling the production of pharmaceutical products in a factory.

+Demo data can be found in `static/demoData`.

 Setup:
 ```bash